 What are your goals this year?
-It’s 2020 and the good folks of Shady Pines Story Town are looking ahead.
-They’re turning their attention to New Year’s Resolutions.
-These first-of-the-year goals are fun to discuss and write down, but will they be followed all year long?
+How do you help your kids with goal setting?
+I’m Scoop the Cub Reporter and I’m on the story.
+You see, we’re fast approaching 2022 and the good folks of Shady Pines Story Town are looking ahead.
+We’re getting all kinds of ideas here in The Shady Pines Gazette news office about New Year’s Resolutions.
+Most people think these first-of-the-year goals are fun to discuss and write down, but how many of us follow them all year long?

-More importantly, how do the adults in our community guide children to make good resolutions?
-We turn to some parenting experts for their advice.
+I’ve interviewed some parents who want to know how to guide children to make good resolutions.
+I turned to parenting experts for their advice.
 They say it’s important to be upbeat, make it a fun activity, and try not to force ideas but let kids come up with their own.
-Here’s a way to start:
+Here’s how they say you should get started:

 Lead by Example